miloszmisiek/ci-p5-cutback/README.md

 - To submit data all fields must be valid and not empty.
 Password fields does not need to be field to change personal information.

+- Users can change their profile picture by clicking on the avatar.

 - To change password user must type two matching passwords and submit the form with save button.

 - The profile edit page gives users ability to edit their data or add more personal information if they wish to be contacted.